arp242/arp242.net/_posts/2019-03-13-signing-emails.markdown

 emails I get.

 It seems to me that there is a fairly easy solution to verify the author of an
-email: sign it with a digital signature.
-Either S/MIME or PGP will do.
+email: sign it with a digital signature; PGP is probably the best existing solution right now[^1].
 I don't even care about encryption here, just signing to prevent phishing.

-It's not hard to do; S/MIME works more or less the same as HTTPS: you get a certificate from the Certificate Authority Mafia, sign your email with it, and presto.
-Not very hard.
-Many email clients already support verifying S/MIME signatures (and more will implement support once people actually start using it).
-I implemented S/MIME signature verification in a Ruby on Rails app once.
-It was about ten lines of code.
+[^1]: We could probably make something better; but PGP is "good enough".

+PGP has a reputation for being hard, but that's only for certain scenarios.
+A lot of the problems/difficulties stem from trying to accommodate the "random person A emails random person B" use case, but this isn't really what I care about here.
+"Large company with millions of users sends thousands of emails daily" is a very different use case.

-PGP could also be used; we can bypass much of the key exchange dilemma by just shipping email clients with keys for large organisations (PayPal, Google, etc.);
-like browsers do with some certificates.
-Or publish the keys on a DNS record.
+Much of the key exchange/web-of-trust dilemma can be bypassed by shipping email clients with keys for large organisations (PayPal, Google, etc.) baked in, like browsers do with some certificates.
-Even just publishing them on your website (or, if you're a bank, in local branches etc.) so people can manually add them to their keyrings is a lot better than *not signing anything at all*!
+Even just publishing your key on your website (or, if you're a bank, in local branches etc.) is already a lot better than *not signing anything at all*.
+Right now there seems to be a catch-22 scenario: clients don't implement better support as very few people are using PGP, while very few companies bother signing their emails with PGP because so few people can benefit from it.

+On the end-user side, things are also not very hard; we're just conceded with *validating signatures*, nothing more.
+For this purpose PGP isn't hard.
+It's like verifying your Linux distro's package system: all of them sign their packages (usually with PGP) and they get verified on installation, but as an end-user I never see it unless something goes wrong.

+There are many aspects of PGP that are hard to set up and manage, but verifying signatures isn't one of them.
+The user-visible part of this is very limited.
+Remember, no one is expected to sign their own emails: just verify that the signature is correct (which the software will do).
+Conceptually, it's not that different from verifying a handwritten signature.

+DKIM and SPF already exist, which are useful but limited.
+All both do is verify that an email which claims to be from paypal.com is really from paypal.com.
+I can still send emails from paypal.haxx0r.ru, and it lacks the ability to show warnings such as "this email wasn't signed, do you want to trust it?" and "this signature isn't recognized, yikes!"

+There's also S/MIME, which has better client support and which works more or less the same as HTTPS: you get a certificate from the Certificate Authority Mafia, sign your email with it, and presto.
+The downside of this is that *anyone* can sign their emails with a valid key, which isn't necessarily telling you much (just because haxx0r.ru has a certificate doesn't mean it's trustworthy).

 Is it perfect?
-No. I understand stuff like key exchange is hard.
+No. I understand stuff like key exchange is hard and that baking in keys isn't perfect.
 Is it better?
 Hell yes.
 Would probably have avoided Podesta and the entire Democratic Party a lot of trouble.
 Here's a "[sophisticated new phishing campaign](https://www.eset.com/us/about/newsroom/corporate-blog/paypal-users-targeted-in-sophisticated-new-phishing-campaign/)" targeted at PayPal users.
 How "sophisticated"?
 Well, by not having glaring stupid spelling errors, duplicating the PayPal layout in emails, duplicating the